Everything You Need to Know to Close Your First Sale

 - Identify opportunities to upsell

-Closing a sale is a complex endeavor that’s half art and half science.
-You can use this sales guide to set you in the right direction, but if you want personalized help developing your sales process further, consider having a look at our available mentors.
+Closing deals is a complex endeavor that’s half art and half science.
+You can use this sales guide to set you in the right direction, but if you want personalized help developing your sales cycle further, consider having a look at our available mentors.